Music (Playboi Carti album): Composition

 Kendrick Lamar (left) and Travis Scott appeared on multiple tracks on the album, with 3 and 5, respectively.

 Music is a Southern hip-hop and trap album.
 It departs from the "baby voice" vocal approach used on Whole Lotta Red (2020), instead featuring a deeper and rougher vocal delivery.
-Production was handled by Metro Boomin, F1lthy, Wheezy, Cardo, Ojivolta, and others, and incorporates 808 drums, hi-hats, and synthesizers.
+Production was handled by Cardo, Ojivolta, F1lthy, Metro Boomin, Wheezy, and others, and incorporates 808 drums, hi-hats, and synthesizers.
 Critics highlighted elements including a Hungarian psychedelic sample and chipmunk soul influences.
 Reviewers identified stylistic variety among the tracks, with "Pop Out" and "Crush" described as energetic compositions, while "Rather Lie" and "Backd00r" were characterized as more melodic.Carti's vocal delivery changes across the album, with a low register on "Mojo Jojo", a high-pitched timbre on "I Seeeeee You Baby Boi", and a freestyle-based approach on "HBA".
 Critics commented that the lyrical content focuses more on rhythm and repetition than narrative, often using short phrases and refrains.
 The album's sequencing includes abrupt transitions between certain tracks, such as from "Cocaine Nose" into "We Need All Da Vibes".
 Tracks like "Twin Trim" and "Munyun" are shorter, more minimal compositions that serve as interludes or stylistic diversions within the overall tracklist.
 Guest artists include Kendrick Lamar, Future, Jhené Aiko, Travis Scott, the Weeknd, Ty Dolla Sign, Young Thug, Lil Uzi Vert, and Skepta.

 Lyrical themes observed by critics include materialism, nightlife, and personal reflection.
 Examples include autobiographical lines in "Munyun" and "South Atlanta Baby", contrasted with more boastful content in other tracks.
 Hosting from DJ Swamp Izzo were compared by reviewers to traditional Atlanta mixtape formats.
 Following the release of the album, "Rather Lie" and "Fine Shit" became the subject of online theories claiming the songs were not actually performed by Carti himself, but rather used artificial intelligence-generated audio deepfakes of Carti's voice.
 Carti previously faced similar deepfake accusations for his 2024 song "Timeless" with the Weeknd.
 Jon Powell of Revolt described the controversy as "a case study in how AI is already reshaping the listener's perception of what's genuine."
 Hip-hop personality DJ Akademiks reported that Carti privately denied these accusations.